I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - In a pot, saute the onion.
 Immediately add the garlic.

 - Pour in the water.
 Add the squash.

 - Cook until slightly tender.
 Cover the pan.

 - While waiting, dilute the coconut powder in water.
 Set aside.

 - When the vegetables are almost cooked, pour in the coconut mixture.
 Let it simmer for a few minutes.

 - Season with salt and pepper.
 Add the chicken skins.
 Cook for another minute.

 Tips and Techniques

-- Replace the coconut powder with coconut milk.
+- Replace the coconut powder with freshly squeezed or canned coconut milk.